rickhellenthal/DevDays-BotFramework-Workshop/Labs/Lab03.md

 ### Already done?

-Wow!a I'm afraid I don't have much more material for you.
+Wow!
+I'm afraid I don't have any more assignments for you.
 You can use this time to either relax a bit or take a deeper look into the QnA Maker or any other topic we discussed during this workshop.

 If you haven't already, take a look into [dialogs within the Bot Framework](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-concept-dialog?view=azure-bot-service-4.0) and [how to implement them](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-dialog-manage-conversation-flow?view=azure-bot-service-4.0&tabs=csharp), try it if you like!
 Or take a look at [entities within LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-entity-types) and implement a simple entity in your application, see [how here](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-how-to-add-entities).